wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

     *   (b) knowingly or recklessly supplies any particulars or evidence that are false in a material respect.

-    (5) A person who commits an offence under this section is liable on summary conviction to a fine not exceeding $20,000\.
+    (5) A person who commits an offence under this section is liable on conviction to a fine not exceeding $20,000\.

+    Section 104(5): amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 105 Providing false information

-*   A person commits an offence, and is liable on summary conviction to a fine not exceeding $20,000, who---
+*   A person commits an offence, and is liable on conviction to a fine not exceeding $20,000, who---

     *   (a) is required by or under this Act to provide information to the Licensing Authority, a person authorised by the chief investigator of the Complaints, Investigation, and Prosecution Unit, or a constable; and

     *   (b) gives false information knowing that it is false or being reckless as to whether it is false.

+    Section 105: amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 106 Liability of officers of company for offences